pocc/apigen/README.md

-# MAD CodeGen
-Meraki API Docs Code Generator.
+# Meraki API Docs Code Generator

 Generate code in $language by
 1. Create an OpenAPI3 spec from the Meraki API Docs